 A number of boats will be available for dockside vessel tours.
 These tours are a unique opportunity to learn about different types of working vessels, talk with crew, see how the gear operates, and get a sense of shipboard life.
-The vessels will be docked at Steamship Pier and Pier 3.

 Learn more about history, community, and the fishing industry by taking a guided walking tour!
 Our tour guides will share personal anecdotes about their experiences with the working waterfront.
 Tours depart from the Wharfinger Building at Pier 3 at 11:30am, 1:00pm, and 2:30pm.
 Register in advance for these free tours here.

 Whaling City Expeditions will offer one-hour harbor tours at 10:30am, 12:00pm, 1:30pm, and 3:00pm.
 These tours offer a detailed narrative on the working waterfront and the various fishing vessels utilizing the port including draggers, scallops, tuna and clam boats.
 Get an up-close view of the fishing fleet, the Hurricane Barrier, Palmer’s Island Lighthouse, Fort Phoenix, and Crow Island — a great chance to connect with New Bedford’s port and heritage!

 Tours leave from the dock north of the Wharfinger Building on Pier 3.

 Whaling City Expeditions is offering specially priced tickets during Big Boats, Little Boats.
 Tickets are $10 for guests over 10 years old, $5 for guests under 10 years old.